Last updated

 Key features

-• Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, essential for capturing and nurturing leads.
+• Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, essential for capturing and nurturing leads for larger consulting teams.

-• Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting, which are crucial for managing client relationships and closing deals.
+• Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting, which are crucial for managing client relationships and closing deals across teams.

 • Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases, ensuring excellent post-sale support and client satisfaction.

-• Operations Hub: Syncs and automates business processes across different systems, streamlining operations and saving valuable time.
+• Operations Hub: Syncs and automates business processes across different systems, streamlining operations and saving valuable time for busy consulting teams.

 Pros

-• User-friendly interface: The intuitive design makes it easy for consultants to navigate and utilize the CRM effectively.
+• User-friendly interface: The intuitive design makes it accessible for consulting teams to navigate and utilize the CRM effectively.

-• Comprehensive free plan: A robust free version includes essential CRM features, perfect for small consulting businesses just starting out.
+• Comprehensive free plan: A robust free version includes essential CRM features, though limited for teams of 20-50 people.

 • Seamless integration with marketing tools: Integrates smoothly with marketing, sales, and service hubs, creating a unified platform for managing client relationships.